Single sign-on

 string (URL Param)

-An unsigned 64-bit integer that's used as a unique identifier for the subscriber.
+An unsigned 64-bit integer that is used as an unique identifier for the subscriber.
 Each id is unique across the Recurpay system.
 No two subscribers will have the same id, even if they're from different stores.

 customer_hash